Let’s go wild

 Samphire Hoe is home to 3 native species of reptiles – adder, common lizard and slow worm -, all protected under the Wildlife and Countryside Act (1981).

-These basking invertebrates, often quite shy, are found in a wide range of places such as sandy heaths, ridges, rocks and grassland at Samphire Hoe.
+These basking cold-blooded animals, often quite shy, are found in a wide range of places such as sandy heaths, ridges, rocks and grassland at Samphire Hoe.
 These reptiles are fascinating animals even if often perceived as unwelcome members of the wildlife community.
 The common lizards are the most abundant of the three species at Samphire Hoe.
 Adders are more an unusual sight but can be seen crossing paths and roads as they move into the grassland.
 Slow worms are almost never seen unless specifically looked for.